Financial

 What type of job can I get after getting my CFP certification?

 When you become a CFP, you can work as a financial advisor or planner.
-This career will have you helping people with their taxes, investment decisions, retirement planning, insurance policies, and more.
-Much of what you will do is meet with clients and look at their financial information.
+This career involves helping people with their taxes, investment decisions, retirement planning, insurance policies, and more.
+You will often meet with clients and examine their financial information.

 What types of topics will be covered on the CFP exam?